ronnief1/ReRead/README.md

 - **RetFiner-U** (RetFiner-tuned weights for UrFound): https://drive.google.com/file/d/1RLpNwffh_Acr2SlvBei7eo9rIKTiJl59/view?usp=sharing

 ## RetFining
-If you want to run our fine-tuning scheme on your vision model:
+If you want to run RetFiner on your vision model:

 Navigate into RetFiner/